-Our full dataset on person profiles is referred to as our Person Dataset or our API Dataset.
-This dataset contains every record we have been able to confidently produce through our data ingestion and build process.
-However, records in our dataset are not guaranteed to have every field populated and in general can contain null values.
-This is due to our high confidence requirement for merging and inferring missing field values and the fact that we want to present the data as authentically as possible with the minimal amount of modification.
+We refer to our full dataset of person profiles as our Person Dataset or our API Dataset.
+This dataset contains every person record that we have been able to confidently produce through our data ingestion and build process.
+However, records in our dataset are not guaranteed to have every field populated, and, in general, can contain null values.
+This is due to our high confidence requirement for merging and inferring missing field values and that we want to present the data as authentically as possible with a minimal amount of modification.

 Null Values and Frankenstein Profiles

-Given the volume of data we take in -- we often have many raw records with data on the same person.
-While we spend significant engineering resources working on linkages, it is often the case that we might end up with 3-4 profiles of disparate information that relates to the same person.
+Given the volume of data we take in, we often have many raw records with data on the same person.
+While we spend significant engineering resources working on linkages, it's not unusual to end up with 3-4 profiles of disparate information that relate to the same person.

-While we could link these together based on name, for example, this would create many false positive linkages.
-We call these frankenstein profiles -- where data on multiple people is tied together making that record unusable, even application-breaking.
+While we could link these together (for example, based on name), this would create many false positive linkages.
+We call these Frankenstein profiles, where data on multiple people has been combined, making that record unusable, even application-breaking.
 Frankenstein profiles are bad, and we are extremely vigilant to the presence of them in our datasets.

-All Records Have -- Name + One other piece of PII
+All Records Have: Name AND One Other Piece of PII